huan1441/Investigating-Uncertainty-in-Evaluation-Metrics-of-Ensemble-Flood-Modeling/README.md

 # Investigating Uncertainty in Evaluation Metrics of Ensemble Flood Modeling
 These Python scripts are developed for investigating and demonstrating the sampling uncertainty in several popular evaluation metrics (uncertainty bounds, NSE, KGE, and R<sup>2</sup>, which are concerted to the uncertainty coefficients, UCs) of ensemble flood modeling by using bootstrapping Analysis.
-For more information, please refer to the presentation at AGU, “[<b><i>An Integrated Evaluation Framework based on Generalized Likelihood Uncertainty Estimation for Quantifying Uncertainty in Flood Modeling</b></i>]( https://www.authorea.com/doi/full/10.1002/essoar.10512978.1)” (Huang and Merwade, 2022).
+For more information, please refer to the paper, “[<b><i>Beyond a fixed number: Investigating uncertainty in popular evaluation metrics of ensemble flood modeling using bootstrapping analysis</b></i>]((https://onlinelibrary.wiley.com/doi/full/10.1111/jfr3.12982))” (Huang and Merwade, 2024).

 A brief introduction to the features of each Python script is as follows.